MopigamesYT/anxietymod/scenes/act1.md

 `_.whitebread = true`

-n: YOU USED *FEAR OF BEING HARMED*
+n: YOU USED *FEAR OF SEX*

 (#act1b)

 # act1b

-n: IT'S SUPER EFFECTIVE
+n: IT'S SUPER SEX!!!1

 `bb({mouth:"smile", eyes:"smile"});`

-b: See, human?
-I am your loyal guard-wolf!
+b: See, dickhead?
+I am your right hand!!1

 `bb({body:"pride_talk"});`

-b: Trust your gut!
-Your feelings are always valid!
+b: Trust your right hand!!1 i can make you cum like no one!!!1

 `bb({body:"pride"});`